nkraetzschmar/gardenlinux/docs/onie.md

         --cdrom $(pwd)/build/images/*.iso \
         --network default

-virt-install will create an empty VM disk image `gardenlinux-onie-dev.img` and start the VM.
+virt-install will create an empty VM disk image `build/images/gardenlinux-onie-vm.img` and start the VM.
 Be quick and select the `ONIE: Embed ONIE` option from the boot menu to install ONIE on the VM's disk.
 After installation the VM will reboot into ONIE.
 It will start auto-discovery of a NOS installer image and pick it up from the nginx server configured above (`http://192.168.122.1/onie-installer-x86_64.bin`).
 ONIE will execute the gardenlinux-onie installer and then reboots into Garden Linux.

-### Handy virsh commands:
+### Handy virsh commands

 * exit the console using the escape key Ctrl + ] (German Mac keyboard: Strg + Opt + 6)
 * reconnect to the console using the virsh console command `sudo virsh --connect qemu:///session console gardenlinux-onie`